 Personally, I think these pancakes are tastiest when they’re made from scratch, but you could easily add blueberries and sausage to a boxed pancake mix of your choosing if you’d rather do that.

-One thing, though.
-Don’t skip on the syruP!
-Use pure maple syrup with the final pancakes.
+Don’t skip on the syrup and drizzle maple syrup on the final pancakes.

 What are some recipes I can serve along side these pancakes?